lxwooxy/prism/README.md

    - A basic DTMC that alternates deterministically between two states.
    - Files: `two_state.prism`, `two_state.props`

+7. **Epidemic Model**:
+   - A WIP, at the moment recovered individuals cannot be reinfected.
+The universe is not that nice.

 ## Output Files

 Each project has an accompanying output file (`*.txt`) containing the results of property verification using PRISM.
 These include probabilities, expected steps, and steady-state calculations.